 The standalone version of Microsoft Office 2019 will be exclusive to Windows 10.
 While Office 2019 might run on Windows 7 and 8.1, Microsoft is not planning to support it on these versions of its operating system.
-Moreover, Office 2019 could be the last version of Office available outside of an Office 365 subscription.
+Moreover, Microsoft Office 2019 could be the last version of Office available outside of an Office 365 subscription.

 A lot is happening with Microsoft Office this year.
 Let us address the changes one question at a time.